-Delivery phase of the proposed scheme consists of four steps, which will be explained on Example 1.\\ \textbf{Example 1 (continued).} Assume that each user $i$ requests file $W_{i}$ respectively so that $\mathcal{K}^{h}=\left\{1,2,3,4,5\right\}$ and $\mathcal{K}^{l}=\left\{6,7\right\}$.
-The delivery phase is carried out in four steps.\\ Before explaining these steps, we want to highlight the main idea behind the cross-level delivery scheme which is parallel to the {\em bit borrowing} approach introduced in \cite{CD.ND7}.
+Delivery phase of the proposed scheme consists of four steps.
+We will continue to use Example 1 to explain the key ideas of the delivery scheme\\ \textbf{Example 1 (continued).} Assume that user $k$ requests file $W_{k}$, $k\in[K]$, so that $\mathcal{K}^{h}=\left\{1,2,3,4,5\right\}$ and $\mathcal{K}^{l}=\left\{6,7\right\}$.
+Before explaining the delivery steps in detail, we want to highlight the main idea behind the CLCD scheme, which has been inspired by the {\em bit borrowing} approach introduced in \cite{CD.ND7}.
 For the given example, if the conventional coded delivery scheme is used for delivering the missing sub-files of the high-level and low-level users separately, then the server should send all the messages given in Table \ref{Conv_delivery}.
-Lets consider the following three messages listed in Table \ref{Conv_delivery} , $A_{26} \oplus B_{16}$, which targets high-level users 1 and 2, and $F_{12}, F_{23}$ which are send as unicast messages to low-level user 6.
-In the cross-level design, the server decomposes the message $A_{26} \oplus B_{16}$ into sub-files $A_{26}$ and $B_{16}$ and then pair them with sub-files $F_{12}$ and $F_{23}$ to construct cross-level messages $A_{26}\oplus F_{12}$, which targets high-level user 1 and low-level user 6 , and $B_{16}\oplus F_{23}$ which targets high-level user 2 and low-level user 6.
+Now, consider the following three messages in Table \ref{Conv_delivery}: $A_{26} \oplus B_{16}$, which targets high-level users 1 and 2, and $F_{12}$ and $F_{23}$, which are sent as unicast messages to low-level user 6.
+In the cross-level design, the server decomposes the message $A_{26} \oplus B_{16}$ into sub-files $A_{26}$ and $B_{16}$, and instead, pairs them with sub-files $F_{12}$ and $F_{23}$ to construct cross-level messages $A_{26}\oplus F_{12}$, which targets high-level user 1 and low-level user 6, and $B_{16}\oplus F_{23}$, which targets high-level user 2 and low-level user 6.
 Hence, the server multicasts two messages instead of three.
-We call this process as {\em multicast message decomposition} since the cross-level messages are constructed by decomposing the message constructed according to conventional delivery scheme.
+We call this process as {\em multicast message decomposition}, since the cross-level messages are constructed by decomposing a message constructed according to the conventional coded delivery scheme.